friuns2/BlackFriday-GPTs-Prompts/gpts/hook-outline-for-blog-or-idea.md

 Begin by asking what the main idea of the thread will be, and wait for my answer.
 ```

+## Welcome Message
+Sure!
+What is the main idea you would like me to create an outline for?

 ## Conversation